 Deerfield Beach Traumatic Brain Injury Lawyer

 Traumatic brain injuries are serious, life-altering, and potentially life-threatening brain injuries that result from trauma to the head.
 TBIs commonly stem from car and trucking accidents, slip and fall accidents, sporting accidents, and construction accidents.
 Sometimes, the resulting TBI is immediate and easy to identify, while other times, it takes months or even years to manifest.
 Whatever the case, a traumatic brain injury can drastically hinder one’s ability to function normally and therefore, negatively impact one’s quality of life.
-If you or a loved one sustained a TBI in an accident that was the result of another person’s negligence, contact the Deerfield Beach traumatic brain injury lawyers at the Leifer Law Firm today.
+If you or a loved one sustained a TBI in an accident that was the result of another person’s negligence, contact the Deerfield Beach traumatic brain injury lawyers at Leifer & Ramirez today.

 Types of Brain Injuries

 Brain injuries are categorized in one of five ways, and each type of injury can have differing effects on the injured party.
 Some of the five types of injuries result in short term symptoms while others cause life-long changes, disability, or death.
 That said, TBIs are generally categorized as follows:

 - Stroke injury;